hephy-dd/comet/docs/index.md

 COMET provides a basic application window and a set of modules for instrument communication and threaded processes.

-The following minimal example registers a VISA compatible device, a callback action and invokes the application's main window containing a text field and a button.
+The following minimal example registers a VISA compatible instrument, a callback action and invokes the application's main window providing a layout with a text field and a button.

 ```python
 import comet